 - 1 Sub-Assembly A Crankshaft, Prop Mount and Con Rods.

 - 2 Sub-Assembly B Crankcase and Camshaft.

 - 3 Sub-Assembly C Pistons, Cylinders and Cylinder Heads.

 - 4 Sub-Assembly D Sump and Oil Pump

 - 5 Sub-Assembly E Flywheel, Ignition Coils and Alternator

 - 6 Sub-Assembly F Gear Case

 - 7 Fuel Pump and Carburettor

 - 8 Final Assembly of Sub-assemblies

-9 Run In:
+- 9 Run In

-Engines can be run in statically using suitable mount structure and very large specially constructed air ducts or in the airframe in flight with extreme care.
-Run In program can be found at the end of the build sheets (see also early run notes section 4.7).
+- Engine Can be run in statically using suitable mount structure and very large specially constructed air ducts.
+Or in the airframe in flight with extreme care.
+Run In Program can be found at the end of the build sheets.
+(See also early run notes section 4.7).

+- The overhaul of any engine is an exacting science.
+Approved Jabiru service centres as well as Jabiru Aircraft Pty Ltd can provide this service.